ymwdalex/q-learning-demo/README.md

 ```

-##Challenge

-The challenge for this video is to

-* modify the the game world so that it's bigger
-* add more obstacles
-* have the bot start in a different position
+## Branch q-learng-study
+Branch q-learning-study is for Q-learning teaching purpose.
+The key function are removed

 ##Credits
-This code is modified from https://github.com/llSourcell/q_learning_demo.git
+This code is modified from https://github.com/llSourcell/q_learning_demo.git.
+I wrap the agent.py as with better api that Q-learning algorithm can call it easily